-The expert gynecologic surgeons at Pearl Women’s Center specialize in minimally invasive approaches to a wide range of gynecologic problems, including abnormal uterine bleeding, pelvic pain, infertility, fibroids and urinary incontinence.
+The expert gynecologic surgeons at Pearl Women’s Center specialize in minimally invasive approaches to a wide range of gynecologic problems, including abnormal uterine bleeding, pelvic pain, infertility, fibroids, and urinary incontinence.
 The minimally invasive techniques we use when performing gynecologic surgery at our Portland center involve small incisions for reduced trauma and quicker recoveries.
 Pearl Women’s Center physicians have completed thousands of minimally invasive procedures, making us one of the most experienced centers in the Pacific Northwest.
-Because of our high level of experience, we are able to achieve great outcomes with a complication rate that is fraction of the national average.
+Because of our high level of experience, we are able to achieve great outcomes with a complication rate that is a fraction of the national average.

 Choose the specialists at Pearl Women’s Center for every stage of your life.
 Ask a question, book online, or call our office in Portland at (503) 771-1883.
-We serve patients from Oregon, Washington, Idaho, Northern California and Alaska.
+We serve patients from Oregon, Washington, Idaho, Northern California, and Alaska.

 Common Gynecologic Surgery Procedures

 Our doctors perform a variety of surgical procedures at the fully accredited Pearl SurgiCenter.
 Common gynecologic surgery procedures include: